 [Jason Sello] 27:32

-I just I just said, thanks.
-You know, whenever there is a mechanism to, to provide, you know, your space to to raise issues, I guess there must be a commensurate mechanism by which to, you know, to address them, and that's where I think that's where things become challenging with where the rubber meets the road.
-So you're just having an empty portal into which people can just sort of, you know, throw, you know, complaints.
-I, you know, that that doesn't feel very, very good.
-So I think one of the things that I think would, would have to come along with with this would be having mechanisms in place to respond in that pod require staffing.
-And I think that's one of the things that I that I'm that I keep seeing, you know, as you know, as we have tried to address issues of diversity, equity inclusion on campus, and it really stretches the existing infrastructure.
-So there.
-So it requires institutional resources in order to in order to deal with these problems.
-So, it will be interesting to see what happens at school nursing how these things are.
+I just said, thanks.
+You know, whenever there is a mechanism to provide, you know, space to raise issues, I guess there must be a commensurate mechanism by which to, you know, to address them.
+And that's where I think, that's where things become challenging with where the rubber meets the road.
+So you're just having an empty portal into which people can just sort of, you know, throw, you know, complaints, I, you know, that doesn't feel very good.
+So I think one of the things that I think would have to come along with this would be having mechanisms in place to respond in that probably requires staffing.
+And I think that's one of the things that I keep seeing, you know.
+As we have tried to address issues of diversity, equity and inclusion on campus, it really stretches the existing infrastructure.
+So it requires, you know, institutional resources in order to deal with these problems.
+So, it will be interesting to see what happens at school nursing how these things.

 [Nevan Krogan] 28:42

-And I read the size obviously impinges on the anonymous form, if you have a, there's a group of 20 versus a group of two, I mean, people are going to be more comfortable saying in the group of 20, but you could, you know, coalesce different groups together, like graduate programs and other types of things as well, to make those groups larger.
+And I realize obviously impinges on the anonymous form, if you have a, there's a group of 20 versus a group of two, I mean, people are going to be more comfortable saying in the group of 20, but you could, you know, coalesce different groups together, like graduate programs and other types of things as well, to make those groups larger.

 [Willow Coyote-Maestas] 28:59